Track and Field Statistics in Philippines Sports

 There is no need to play the blame game.

-There is no need to play the blame game if all parties know the facts and accept them as a threat or an opportunity.
+There is no need to blame if all parties know the facts and accept them as a threat or an opportunity.

-However, there were several unfair decisions against the Philippines; it was expected by the athletes and communicated to them to keep them motivated and made them realize the long-term goal.
+However, the athletes expected several unfair decisions against the Philippines and communicated to them to keep them motivated and realize the long-term goal.

 I am also currently working with the PSC (Philippines Sports Commission) on preparing data/ranking lists on different sports.